 When traveling a certain amount of patience is required.
 I guess I made that point when I talked about my experience crossing the border from Costa Rica to Panama and again from Colombia to Venezuela.

-A similar patience-trying experience happened as I left Laos to come to Thailand.
+A similar patience-trying experience happened as I traveled overland from Laos to Thailand.

 But before the journey gets underway, check out what I discovered while waiting for the bus!
 My rain cover for my big backpack has a little belt to fix it to my backpack.
 After ONE YEAR of traveling, I just now discovered this.
 Until now I’ve been fairly confident it was tight enough so it wouldn’t fall off, but each journey was an adventure as to whether the rain cover would survive.
 Now I don’t have to worry